vvcastro/vvcastro.github.io/_pages/about.md

 - Studying how **Meta-Learned Initialisations** affect the performance of _Implicit Neural Representations_ for MRI imaging.
 Through our method we reduced the training time by x6 factor.
 These and some other interesting results will be available in the **incoming paper**!

-- In a more recent project, we are proposing a method to extend a **Gaussian Splatting** method to the _K-Space_ (or Fourier Space).
+- In a more recent project, we are proposing an extension of **Gaussian Splatting** for the _K-Space_ (or Fourier Space).
 This allows us to perform a **joint optimisation over both domains**, improving performance and training times over previous method.